ShawnshanksGui/ShawnshanksGui.github.io/_pages/about.md

   - /about.html
 ---

-Fei Gui received a Ph.D. degree from the Department of Computer Science and Technology, Tsinghua University, fortunate to be advised by [Prof. Dan Li](https://nasp.cs.tsinghua.edu.cn/lidan.html).
+I received a Ph.D. degree from the Department of Computer Science and Technology, Tsinghua University, fortunate to be advised by [Prof. Dan Li](https://nasp.cs.tsinghua.edu.cn/lidan.html).
 I am also collaborating closely with [Prof. Li Chen](https://li-ch.github.io/resume/) and [Dr. Kaihui Gao](https://gaokaihui.com/).
 My research interests lie primarily in AI for networking and AI infra.
 Currently, I am focusing on building up simulators for LLM training and inference sytems.
 To date, I have published two first-author papers in top-tier computer network venues, including USENIX NSDI and ACM SIGCOMM.
 <!--
 Previously, I received my B.S. in Automation and M.S. in Computer Science, respectively, from Xiangtan University, where I was fortunate to be advised by [Prof. Zhetao Li](https://faculty.jnu.edu.cn/xxkxjsxy/lzt3/list.htm).